JayBhatt2021/python-data-structures-practice/README.md

 # Python Data Structures Practice

 Welcome to the Python Data Structures Practice repository!
-Here, you'll find simple Python programs that showcase essential data structures such as heaps and linked lists.
-The file hierarchy of this repository has been organized for ease of navigation in the terminal.
+This repository contains simple Python programs that demonstrate essential data structures such as heaps and linked lists.
+The file hierarchy has been organized for easy navigation in the terminal.

 ## Installation